Now that FODMAPs are such a thing, everyone wants to know, “Should I do the low-FODMAP diet?”

 If you find yourself asking, “Should I do the low-FODMAP diet?”
 I’m going to encourage you to answer it for yourself by reading through the PROS and CONS lists again.

-If you choose “YES, I’m going for it,” here are some resources to get started:
+If you choose “YES, I’m going for it,” here are some resources to start now:

 - Reasonable SIBO